Emirates airline signs Formula One sponsorship deal

 Ecclestone said it would now be "the natural thing to do" for Emirates to take their Formula One involvement a step further and launch a motor racing team.

-Neighbouring and rival emirate Abu Dhabi hosts a November Grand Prix race, but its involvement in the glamorous sport was scaled back last year when a state-owned investment fund sold a 40 percent stake in the Mercedes Formula One team to Daimler (DAIGn.DE), giving the German carmaker full control.
+Neighbouring and rival emirate Abu Dhabi hosts a November Grand Prix race, but its involvement in the glamorous sport was scaled back last year when a state-owned investment fund sold a 40 percent stake in the Mercedes Formula One team to Daimler, giving the German carmaker full control.

-Sheikh Ahmed, the uncle of the ruler of Dubai, said the airline's total sports sponsorship now stood at 1 billion dirhams this year.
+Sheikh Ahmed, the uncle of the ruler of Dubai, said the airline's total sports sponsorship now stood at 1 billion dirhams (172.4 million pounds) this year.

 In November, Emirates agreed a new $239 million sponsorship deal with Arsenal that extends its shirt partnership with the north London club to the end of the 2018/2019 season.
 Arsenal's 60,000-seat home will also continue to be known as the Emirates Stadium until 2028.